feathersjs/docs/api/databases/knexjs.md

 ### `service(options)`

-Returns a new service instance intitialized with the given options.
+Returns a new service instance initialized with the given options.

 ```js
 const knex = require('knex');